jean-bernard-laguerre/silver-micro/README.md

 ### Installing

+## Backend

 A step by step series of examples that tell you how to get a development environment running:

-1. Clone the repository
+1. Navigate to the frontend directory: `cd Server`.
-2. Install dependencies with `npm install`
+1. Install dependencies with `npm install`
-3. Start the server with `npm start`
+1. Start the server with `npm start`

 > :warning: **Before starting the server, make sure to modify the database name in `src/database.js` to match your local database configuration.**